vikrantarora25/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis
-Checking the performance of campaigns on different marketing channels among control &amp; experiment groups

 **Project Objective**: Checking the performance of campaigns on different marketing channels among control & experiment groups and also among different age groups and investigate reasons for high performance or underperformance of channels.